Anzac Park Kings Beach

 This popular spray and play water park operates on timed bursts of natural sea water all year round from 8.00 am to 5.00 pm.
 Dogs are not permitted at anytime

 Beach Access points 272 - 275.
 Moffat Beach lies between Moffat Head and Tooway Lake.
 Moffat Beach is connected to Shelly Beach by a coastal pathway over the headland.
 Dogs are permitted off leash on the beach, as indicated on the provided signs from 4pm to 8am only

 Moffat Beach Park

 Moffat Beach park lies between Seaview Terrace and the base of Moffat Head.
-Over looking the beach, this park provides a naturally sheltered surf themed playground, as well as shelters with picnic tables and barbecue facilities and an off street car park.
+Over looking the beach, this park provides a naturally sheltered surf themed playground, as well as shelters with picnic and barbecue facilities.
+Off street car parking is provided

 Shelly Beach Caloundra